kismetwireless/kismet/docs/dev/datatracker.md

 * **transmitter** - The address of the radio which transmitted the packet, if available.
 This may be the same as the source mac.
 Again using Wi-Fi as an example, the transmitter mac address would be the access point.
 * **device** - The actual address of the device.
 This is likely the same as the source mac, and is the address used to identify the device.

+If the phy type you are implementing doesn't use traditional MAC addresses, a similar unique addressing scheme must be created for devices in that phy, which can be packed into a mac-address style record.
+The addressing should be unique and repeatable (that is, the same device must generate the same mac-like address to be tracked properly).

 #### Basic Type

 The basic type is aggregated per-packet and used to indicate the type of packet: